alesdakshanin/otodom-fresh/README.md

 This is a very basic script that lets you to keep track of the fresh otodom.pl links you might be interested in.
-It just stores the links that already collected by the script in order to filter out duplicates
+It just stores the links that already collected by the script in order to filter out duplicates so you get the diff since the last script launch.

 ## How to use